NICTA/cesium-vr/README.md

 We may look to a different solution for this component in the future.

 #### Testing
-At time of writing we have tested **cesium-oculus-plugin** in Firefox on Windows with the Oculus Rift Development Kit 1.
+At time of writing we have tested **cesium-oculus-plugin** in Chrome and Firefox on Windows with the Oculus Rift Development Kit 1.
-Other platforms and browsers were problematic due to issues getting VR.js to work.
+Stereo rendering should work on other platforms but VR.js may not.

 #### Contributing
 Please let us know if you spot any errors in our implementation or have a useful extension.
 The best way to do this is via a pull request.